ericbutler555/eb-grid/README.md

 ## Get started

-* Click the "Download ZIP" button, open it after it downloads.
+* Click the "Download ZIP" button, unzip it after it downloads.
 * Move the `ro.min.css` file into your site files.
 * Add a reference to it in your webpage's `<head>` section, for example: `<link rel="stylesheet" href="css/ro.min.css">`.
 * Add Ro's classes to your page's HTML elements however you like.